 United Cajun Navy shells out crawfish to benefit BRG Hospital, Mid City Beer Garden

-BATON ROUGE - Over 2,000 pounds of crawfish were boiled up and served to-go-style Friday afternoon, all to help a local hospital and local bar during the COIVD-19 pandemic.
+BATON ROUGE - Over 2,000 pounds of crawfish were boiled up and served to-go-style Friday afternoon, all to help a local hospital and local bar during the COVID-19 pandemic.

 Volunteers stayed busy serving up hot crawfish on a hotter than normal early-spring day.